Dean-Forest-Tech/silverstripe-custommenus/README.md

 **NOTE** You MUST ensure that any data object you want to add to a menu has a defined `searchable_fields` config variable.

+### Customising assotiations

+Sometimes using the default fields for an object can cause issues (maybe you want to search only MenuTitle for a page, for example).

+You can customise how your linked classes are loaded via the following additional config:

+    CustomMenuLink:
+      base_classes:
+        'SilverStripe\CMS\Model\SiteTree':
+          Title: 'A Page' # Name for this object in the CMS
+          Label: 'Title' # The title field used when displaying t he assotiation in the CMS
+          SearchFields: # Fields used to search for an assotiated object
+            - Title
+            - URLSegment
+            - StockID